High-Performance Generation of Constrained Inputs: Design

 \subsubsection{Unevaluated Benefits of Direct Transformation}

 By construction, our transformation integrates quite fluidly with IDEs and helpful compiler hints from Rust.
 Users can often observe typing hints within the IDE that directly inform the user of precisely what type is being manipulated.
-In addition, we generate and attach documentation to generated source code that allows the user to directly inspect the region in the grammar that corresponds to each type.
-As a result, traversing and manipulating concretely typed nodes is very straightforward and well-documented, and the compiler gives useful feedback whenever the user makes mistakes while handling concrete nodes.
+In addition, we generate and attach documentation to the generated source code that allows the user to directly inspect the region in the grammar that corresponds to each type.
+As a result, traversing and manipulating typed nodes concretely is very straightforward and well-documented, and the compiler gives useful feedback whenever the user makes mistakes while handling concrete nodes.
 Though not formally evaluated in this paper, this integration massively simplified and sped up our grammar-specific usage in \cref{sec:profiling,sec:case-study}, reducing our debugging time to effectively zero.
-Moreover, because our transformations are standalone, they (and all described operations implemented in the rest of \cref{sec:design}) are executable on \emph{any supported Rust target}---including embedded systems!
-We were able to use \tool{} on a number of architectures and operating systems, and we include an example of embedding it as a firmware in the artifact.
+Moreover, because our transformations are standalone, they (and all described operations implemented in the rest of \cref{sec:design}) are executable on \emph{any supported Rust target}!
+We were able to use \tool{} on several architectures and operating systems, and we include an example of embedding it as firmware in the artifact. \fi